cloud-native-toolkit/automation-solutions/boms/infrastructure/azure/files/README.md

     - **TV_VAR_client_id** - The id of the service principal with Owner and User Administrator access to the subscription for cluster creation
     - **TV_VAR_client_secret** - The password of the service principal with Owner and User Administrator access to the subscription for cluster creation

+4. Launch the automation runtime.
-4. Run **./launch.sh**.
-This will start a container image with the prompt opened in the `/terraform` directory, pointed to the repo directory.
+   - If using *Docker Desktop*, run `./launch.sh`.
+This will start a container image with the prompt opened in the `/terraform` directory.
+   - If using *Multipass*, run `mutlipass shell cli-tools` to start the interactive shell, and cd into the `/automation/{template}` directory, where  `{template}` is the folder you've cloned this repo.
+Be sure to run `source credentials.properties` once in the shell.
 5. Create a working copy of the terraform by running **./setup-workspace.sh**.
 The script makes a copy of the terraform in `/workspaces/current` and set up a "terraform.tfvars" file populated with default values.
 The **setup-workspace.sh** script has a number of optional arguments.

     ```